Favor Football Academy in the Kibera Slums

 What does the club need now

 • New boots.
 In the photo are the ones we bought for the Favor players less than a year ago.
-Intensive training has literally torn apart the boots and kit.
-Some need to be replaced.

 • Tournaments.
 We need funds to send our players to new championships and tournaments — and to host our own.